crossfidev/Plexus-Pool/docs/developer/python_testing_framework.rst

 Tests are divided into modules, and are furthermore subdivided into classes.
 A class defines a full testing scenario.
-A typical scenario is a sequence of client commands and assertions, operating on a set of Tezos nodes running in a private network (a.k.a *sandbox* mode).
+A typical scenario is a sequence of client commands and assertions, operating on a set of mineplex nodes running in a private network (a.k.a *sandbox* mode).

 Running tests